maxenceleguery/enstrag/README.md

 python3 -m enstrag
 ```

-For evaluation, add the dataset to the main folder and go to enstrag folder :
+For evaluation, add the dataset to the enstrag/metrics/evaluation_datasets folder and go to enstrag folder :
 ```bash
 python3 -m enstrag.metrics.chunks_evaluation
 ```